Table of Contents

 Jewelry photography requires appropriate lighting, pleasing shadows, and attractive reflections to come out breathtakingly worth your shoppers’ money.
 Some product photographers might perceive shadows and reflections as unnecessary – a nuisance element to your images; but with a little bit of attention to detail and skillful control of light, you can add pleasing shadows and reflections that’ll make your jewelry products distinguishable from others.
-It’s one of those “wow factors” you need to stand out from the competition and silence the noise, so your shoppers’ hear what your jewelry products are trying to say.
+It’s one of those “wow factors” you need to stand out from the competition and silence the noise so that your shoppers could hear what your jewelry products are trying to say.

 In this post, we’re going to show you how to capture natural shadows or reflections in just one click using a smartphone and the GemLightbox.
 Continue reading below or directly watch the jewelry photography tutorial video added at the end of the page.

 Why add reflections or shadows to your jewelry product images?